Novel quantum simulation method clarifies correlated properties of complex material 1T–TaS2

 Ensuing theoretical investigations into the role of the layer stacking and its effects on the electronic ground state showed that the lowest energy structure exhibits a specific “AL” stacking of bilayers, where A refers to the center of the star-of-David and L to the upper right corner.
 These results, again not strictly relying on Mott physics, indicate that the insulating state might be due to bonding-antibonding gaps.
 While this picture can be appropriate for the bulk, the neglect of interaction effects would imply a metallic state pinned to the surface of samples terminating with a broken bilayer, a feature that has been clearly ruled out by several recent scanning tunneling spectroscopy (STS) experiments which systematically reported gapped spectra for both terminations.

 Francesco Petocchi, Christopher W. Nicholson, Bjoern Salzmann, Diego Pasquier, Oleg V. Yazyev, Claude Monney, and Philipp Werner.
 Mott versus Hybridization Gap in the Low-Temperature Phase of 1T−TaS2.
-Phys.
-Rev. Lett.
-129, 016402
+Physical Review Letters 129, 016402 (2022)

 Low-volume newsletters, targeted to the scientific and industrial communities.Subscribe to our newsletter